 Stop by Kwangbok Department Store – Pyongyang’s busiest department store.
 Here is your best chance to browse through locally made North Korean goods and to have access to local DPRK Won currency.

 Group A train members depart at 10:25 am for the overnight train to Beijing and enjoy the peaceful countryside of both the DPRK and China.
 Train arrives in Beijing Railway Station at 9:00am on Tuesday the 4th.

 Group A flight members depart at 9:00am for Beijing on Air Koryo.
 (Arriving at 10:00am Beijing time).

 Group B and C Continue:

-Morning walk along the Taedonggang river which divides Pyongyang into west and east districts – catch locals on their way to work and school
+Morning walk along the Taedong River which divides Pyongyang into west and east districts – catch locals on their way to work and school

-Visit the Grand People’s Study House – the country’s largest library and adult education center with spectacular views over Kim Il Sung Square
+Visit the Grand People’s Study House – the country’s largest library and adult education centre with spectacular views over Kim Il Sung Square